Chapter Nineteen: The Waiting God

 Could I put her in a different position?

 Also, how would I transport her?
-One way or another, she would have to arrive at the final portal.
+One way or another, she would have to be brought to the final portal.
 She was light enough that I could carry her, but if I slipped or jostled her along the way, it could reinjure her.
 It would be better if I found a way to move her while keeping her stable, with padding.

 I considered this for many minutes.
-At last, I settled on an idea.
-Concentrating, I manifested the same rolling hospital bed that we had used in the Stern God’s layer.
-By itself, this wouldn’t be suitable for the current layer’s cracked and slanted roads, but it was a start.
-Next, I changed its wheels.
-Using manifesting, I reshaped them to have big, soft rubber tires, to soften the bumps.
+At last, I settled on an idea, inspired by the rolling hospital bed we’d used in the third layer.
+Of course, that bed wouldn’t have been suitable for the current layer’s cracked and slanted roads, even if I could manifest it.
+So instead, I manifested a regular bed, and gave it wheels, with big rubber tires to soften the bumps.
 Also, relying on one of the old Farseers’ experience as a mechanic, I added ratchets to the wheels, so the bed wouldn’t roll back down a hill if I lost my grip on it.
 After a lot of reshaping, I ended up with a sort of bulky wagon with a mattress on top.

-By the same process, I lifted her into a sitting position in the wagon.
+With the help of some more manifested supports, I lifted Rinn into a sitting position in the wagon.
 To make sure she wouldn’t fall, I surrounded her body with stiff foam blocks.
 I shaped each block around her, so her whole body was nestled in a perfect mold.
 Once I got the shape right, I made the blocks merge together, and also merged them into the mattress underneath, so there was one, solid object holding Rinn in place, and it couldn’t slip or fall apart.

 Now there was nothing more I could do for Rinn immediately.
 Maybe now I would have time to think and plan my next move.